 Baby Joy Baby Playpen

-This travel crib is the new kid on the block and is giving the other popular competitors a run for their money.
+This travel crib and playpen combo is the new kid on the block and is giving the other popular competitors a run for their money.
 Literally.
 The BabyJoy Travel Crib is a fantastic budget option for parents who want an ultralight and easy to use travel crib but don’t want to pay the price.
 The removable legs make it a great compact travel crib option that is easy to carry.
 However, this does mean that the assembly time isn’t as fast as the BabyBjorn or Lotus.
-And with folded up dimensions similar to the BabyBjorn travel crib, this crib fits inside a 29” luggage.
-One downside is that parents report that the mattress is a bit less well made than its competitors.
+With folded up dimensions similar to the BabyBjorn travel crib, the Baby Joy portable crib fits inside a 29” luggage.
+One downside is that parents report that the mattress of this Baby Joy travel cot is a bit less well made than its competitors.

 - Fantastic price point